tyson-nw/SRD/SRD.md

 ## Designing an Item
 Enchanted Items shouldn't give bonuses to [[#Stats]], but grant the character new [[#Features]] or increase the damage they can do with their existing actions.

-### Tier
+### Item Tier
 Items have an advised tier to be distributed.
 These are not requirements, characters can use an item of any tier.

-### Ammunition
+### Enchanted Ammunition
-Magical ammunition breaks and cannot be recovered when expended.
+Enchanted Ammunition breaks and cannot be recovered when expended.
 Thrown weapons can be enchanted as ammunition and will not break on misses.

 ### Attuned
 Some items require a character to attune to them, the character can only have one attuned item for every Tier of the character.